markjivko/octoms/README.md

 ## In the wild

-There were(/are) multiple projects developed on top of OctoMS.

 Although no longer maintained, [Fervoare CMS](https://github.com/Stephino/fervoare) is an example of a fully-featured content management system built with OctoMS.

 **Warning!**